 Adhering to the principles of Creative Aging, we believe that seniors’ engagement in the arts at a level of comparative mastery leads to significant health benefits, an overall sense of well-being and a marked increase in social and civic engagement.
 Working intergenerationally, seniors have more creative energy and greater opportunities for expression.
-The stories they tell and the theatre they create are entertaining, but also challenge stereotypes, strengthen memory, develop skills associated with performance, and articulate issues of aging.
-We seek to establish and work with communities that cross ethnic, cultural, economic, age and other social boundaries.
+The stories they tell and the plays they create are entertaining, but also challenge stereotypes, strengthen memory, develop skills associated with performance, and articulate issues of aging.

 “We have found that play-acting brings out the inner self; it makes life easier in some way.”